 Updated: Apr 15

 Mid-Autumn Festival is just around the corner, as mentioned in the previous post, mooncakes are a customary food to eat during the celebration.
-If you haven’t read the previous post, please check it out here!

 Following the recipe on Suzhou Savoury Mooncakes will be the ever popular Snow Skin Mooncake, also known as Ice Skin Mooncake or Crystal Mooncake.
 These non-baked Mooncakes originate from Hong Kong as a reduced sugar and reduced fat option.
 They are similar to the Japanese Mochi Ice Cream or Frozen Daifuku, where there is a glutinous rice wrapper enveloping a delicious filling.

 Typically, Snow Skin Mooncakes are white and served cold from the freezer, however, nowadays you will often see that these glutinous rice wrappers are coloured in a colour to represent the flavours.
 For example, green for green tea, purple for taro, pink for strawberry.
 Snow Skin Mooncakes have a wide variety of flavours from custard, mung bean paste, durian to green tea.